-Action Target Date ВТРА ВТР

-responsibility responsibility

-BTP to provide training to BTPA Executive to ensure consistent As required FFD

-approach.

-BTPA to report both operational Quarterly Authority

-risks and strategic risks of the Finance

-Authority to Audit Committee Director

-and the full Authority

-BTP to report both operational Quarterly FFD

-risks and strategic risks of the

-Authority to Audit Committee

-and the full Authority

-BTPA to elevate strategic risks at Agenda Authority

-bi-monthly meetings with DfT. item on DfT Finance

-BI-monthly Director

-meetings
+Action Target Date BTPA responsibility BTP responsibility BTP to provide training to BTPA As required FFD Executive to ensure consistent approach.
+BTPA to report both operational risks Quarterly Authority Finance and strategic risks of the Authority to Director Audit Committee and the full Authority BTP to report both operational risks and Quarterly FFD strategic risks of the Authority to Audit Committee and the full Authority BTPA to elevate strategic risks at bi- Agenda item Authority Finance monthly meetings with DfT. on DfT BI- Director monthly meetings